hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250605594v2-sok-are-watermarks-in-llms-ready-for-deployment.md

 ---
 layout: default
-title: SoK: Are Watermarks in LLMs Ready for Deployment?
+title: "SoK: Are Watermarks in LLMs Ready for Deployment?"
 ---

 # SoK: Are Watermarks in LLMs Ready for Deployment?